Two-Line Element Sets, OMMs, and SGP4¶

 |

-in the TEME frame at each of the "Ntime" input times and each of the "Ntle" tles |
+position and velocity in meters and meters/second, respectively, in the TEME frame at each of the "Ntime" input times and each of the "Ntle" tles.
+Additional return value if errflag is True: list[sgp4_error] with error conditions for each TLE and time output. |

-Now supports propagation of OMM (Orbital Mean-Element Message) dictionaries The dictionaries must follow the structure used by https://www.celestrak.org or https://www.space-track.org.
+- Now supports propagation of OMM (Orbital Mean-Element Message) dictionaries.
+The dictionaries must follow the structure used by https://www.celestrak.org or https://www.space-track.org.

-The "TEME" frame of the SGP4 state vectors is not a truly inertial frame.
+- The "TEME" frame of the SGP4 state vectors is not a truly inertial frame.
 It is a "True Equator Mean Equinox" frame, which is a non-rotating frame with respect to the mean equator and mean equinox of the epoch of the TLE.
 It is close to a true inertial frame, but can be offset by small amounts due to precession and nutation.

 Example